Content available exclusively for subscribers

 “That play should be completed 100 percent of the time – those are misses that just can’t happen in the NFL,” said Jim Miller on SiriusXM NFL Radio.

-So there has been some dysfunction in the pass game playing these two acquisitions so quickly, right after the trade.
+So clearly, there has been some dysfunction in the pass game playing these two acquisitions so quickly, right after the trade.

-However, there is no doubt that along the way it hasn’t always been smooth sailing.
+However, there is no doubt that along the way, it hasn’t always been smooth sailing.

-There is a reason off-season workouts used to be called “passing camps
+There is a reason off-season workouts used to be called “passing camps,”

-for quarterbacks and receivers to get on the same page.
+because they have been for quarterbacks and receivers to get on the same page.
 And then you have training camp to take the process to an even higher level.

 So there has been a lot of street-yard football with Metchie/Mitchell and the Jets quarterbacks.